Kentucky attorney general is accused of seeking donations from company his office is investigating

 “The investigation was ongoing, but I certainly do not think there was any mention or acknowledgement by Daniel in his communications about that,” Denbow added.

 There was “no quid pro quo” intended when Edgewater’s executives donated to Cameron’s campaign, the attorney said.
-And it was Cameron’s campaign that decided to refund the donations this month, he said.
+And it was Cameron’s campaign that decided to refund the donations, he said.

 “It’s my understanding it was done after Daniel recused himself from the investigation and then they made that determination,” Denbow said.
 “We’re unaware of the basis for it.”